Ricardo Quaresma: Beşiktaş return

 Quaresma returned to Beşiktaş in July 2015, being greeted by a crowd of thousands at Istanbul Atatürk Airport.
 He stated his aim was to win the league with the team, which was eventually achieved and retained the following season.

-On 26 February 2018, Quaresma scored a trademark trivela goal against Fenerbahçe S.K. in the Istanbul derby when he bent the ball around Mauricio Isla into the top corner of the net with the outside of his right foot, the first of his two goals in a 3–1 win.
+On 26 February 2018, Quaresma scored a trademark trivela goal against Fenerbahçe in the Istanbul derby when he bent the ball around Mauricio Isla into the top corner of the net with the outside of his right foot, the first of his two goals in a 3–1 win.

 Later career

-The 35-year-old Quaresma continued to ply his trade in the Turkish top division on 29 August 2019, when the free agent signed with Kasımpaşa S.K. for one season.
+The 35-year-old Quaresma continued to ply his trade in the Turkish top division on 29 August 2019, when the free agent signed with Kasımpaşa for one season.
 In July 2020, he left.

 On 7 September 2020, Quaresma agreed to a two-year deal with Vitória de Guimarães.
 He scored four times in his first year, adding six assists in a seventh-place finish.

 Quaresma was less played by new manager Pepa in the 2021–22 campaign.
 In May, he confirmed he was leaving the Estádio D. Afonso Henriques.